ros2/design/articles/151_node_to_participant_mapping.md

 In ROS, a `Node` is an entity used to group other entities.
 For example: `Publishers`, `Subscriptions`, `Services`, `Clients`.
-`Nodes` ease organization and code reuse, as they can be composed and launched in different ways.
+`Nodes` ease organization and code reuse, as they can be composed in different ways.

 ### `Domain Participant`